Toddler Rejecting Mom? 5 Ways to Respond

 You can’t help but feel a little jealous.
 Okay, a lot jealous.

-You love the fact that she’s excited about your partner, but let’s face it: you feel like you might as well not exist.
+In short, you feel like you might as well not exist.
 So yeah, a lot jealous.

-It’s easy to feel disappointment when a young child rejects a parent, but somehow more so when it’s mommy who’s turned down.
-After all, we hear so much about mothers’ instincts and the bond between mom and child.
-Any time you feel like you don’t hold up that model image of parenthood feels like you’ve failed somehow.
+We hear so much about mothers’ instincts and the bond between mom and child.
+Any time you don’t hold up to that model image of motherhood feels like you’ve failed somehow.
+Even if you “know” this shouldn’t matter, you still feel hurt every time he prefers other people over you.

 “I just wanted to thank you for this article.
 I honestly felt low and ashamed for feeling so hurt by my toddler pushing me away in favor of my mother-in-law.
 I think your observations and advice are really helpful and helped me gain perspective.
 Just the fact that these articles exist makes me feel less isolated.
-Thank you.” -Lauren
+Thank you.”

 1. Focus on playing